Azerbaijan

 Culturally, Azerbaijan is renowned for its traditional music, dance, and cuisine, showcasing a blend of influences that reflect its diverse history.
 The nation celebrates various festivals that highlight its customs and traditions, offering insight into the Azerbaijani way of life.
 Overall, Azerbaijan presents a unique blend of ancient history and modern development, making it an intriguing subject for exploration.

 The Republic of Azerbaijan is a small Transcaucasian republic on the Caspian Sea, bordered by Armenia, Georgia, Iran, and Russia.
 Historically, the region has long been at the center of power struggles between stronger neighbors, as well as the Greeks and Romans.
-Most recently, Russia dominated Azerbaijan’s affairs until it gained independence in 1991.
+In the years leading up to 1991, Azerbaijan was heavily influenced by Russia, before achieving independence that year.

 Like other former Soviet republics, Azerbaijan became involved in post-independence conflicts that have slowed serious social and economic reforms.
 Significant oil reserves give the country great potential for future growth and stability, but the industry will require further development and careful management if it is to benefit a broad section of the population.
 Government corruption remains a chief concern, and the Azerbaijani government eliminated presidential term limits in 2009 and extended presidential terms from five to seven years in 2016.
 Although poverty rates have declined and infrastructure has improved, access to education and health care remain inadequate.
 The country's longstanding tension with neighboring Armenia erupted into open warfare in 2020 and briefly in 2023.